June is National Pet Preparedness Month

 Know Your Options

 Service dogs have rights in public spaces, such as hotels and public shelters.
 While it is not required by law for service dogs to wear identifying vests, it could make it easier and less stressful to have your dog sport a vest anyway.
 It is against the ADA to refuse a service dog or ask for proof of your disability, but it may happen in the chaos of an emergency.
 It is unlikely that a shelter or hotel would try to prevent you from bringing a well-behaved service dog with you, but if someone demands proof or tries to turn you away, identifiable vests and documentation may convince them to let you in.
 Emotional support animals do not share the same public rights as service dogs.
-Emotional support animals have rights guaranteed by the FHA and ACAA, but public spaces such as shelters and hotels have the right to turn away emotional support animals.
-With this in mind, it would beneficial to call ahead and find emergency shelters and hotels that accept animals.
+Emotional support animals have rights guaranteed by the FHA, but public spaces such as shelters and hotels have the right to turn away emotional support animals.
+Airlines will also charge a pet fee, and may make your ESA ride in cargo.
+With this in mind, it would be beneficial to call ahead and find emergency shelters and hotels that accept animals.
 There are several hotels that are pet-friendly, but because ESAs do not share the same rights as service animals, you might be responsible for pet fees.

 Take Your Doctor’s Letter